 HMRC’s latest figures on R&D tax relief show that record numbers of UK businesses are investing in innovation and development.
 However, many small businesses are missing out on vital funding for research and development (R&D) projects due to a lack of awareness of the SME (small and medium-sized enterprises) R&D tax relief scheme or fear that they will not be eligible to claim relief on their R&D expenditure.
 However, SMEs can get support and reassurance through the UK HMRC’s Advance Assurance scheme for R&D tax relief.

-HMRC’s latest figures on show that there has been a 22% year-on-year increase in businesses claiming tax relief on their expenditure on research and innovation, with HMRC providing £4.3bn in tax relief for that period.
+HMRC’s latest figures on R&D tax relief for 2017/18 show that there has been a 22% year-on-year increase in businesses claiming tax relief on their expenditure on research and innovation, with HMRC providing £4.3bn in tax relief for that period.
 There has been a sharp increase in the number of businesses claiming, from 39,960 businesses making R&D claims for 2016/17, rising to 48,635 in 2017/18.
-Since the tax relief was introduced by HMRC in 2000 in order to stimulate business spending on development and innovation across all industry sectors, £26.9bn in tax relief has been claimed by qualifying businesses. for 2017/18
+Since the tax relief was introduced by HMRC in 2000 in order to stimulate business spending on development and innovation across all industry sectors, £26.9bn in tax relief has been claimed by qualifying businesses.

 In order to compete with the best in terms of innovation, HMRC has continued to support businesses to undertake R&D projects by providing generous levels of tax relief for those companies who embark on qualifying projects.
 However, HMRC’s figures show that it is failing to reach all industry sectors and geographical areas.
 For example, 46% of all R&D tax relief claims are concentrated in the London, South East and East Anglia region and only one in five small businesses in certain industry sectors, such as engineering, who have valid claims are applying for this tax relief.